The TMBA guys and I spend a lot of time comparing the Philippines and Bali.

 5) Being a pioneer + being a big fish in a small pond.

 Places like Bali are relatively grown up, figured out, and populated with businesses and infrastructure.
-Sure– there are a lot of outsourcing guys in the Philippines who have been set up for years, but if you think the Philippines as a place where digital nomads and internet types of flocking, think again.
+Sure– there are a lot of outsourcing guys in the Philippines who have been set up for years, but if you think the Philippines as a place where digital nomads and internet types are flocking, think again.

 Most westerners don’t hang around in the Philippines for long.